Canada flag

 Visa and residency

 Focus cities: Toronto, Vancouver, Montreal.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Local reality: In Toronto, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats